ahmeterdem1/Vector/README.md

 Returns the transpose matrix of self

-### _Vectorgebra.Matrix_.inverse(method="iteraitve", resolution=10)
+### _Vectorgebra.Matrix_.inverse(method="iteraitve", resolution=10, lowlimit=0.0000000001, highlimit=100000)

 Returns the inverse matrix of self.
 Returns None if not invertible. method can ben "analytic", "gauss" or "iterative".
 Default is iterative which uses Newton's method for matrix inversion.
-Resolution is the number of iterations.
+Resolution is the number of iterations. lowlimit and highlimit are only for gauss method.
+They control the "resolution" of multiplication and divisions.
+See the source code for a better inside look.

-### Vectorgebra.Matrix.identity(dim)
+### Vectorgebra.Matrix.identity(dim, decimal=True)

 Returns _dimxdim_ dimensional identity matrix.
+If decimal is true, generated contents are decimal objects.

-### Vectorgebra.Matrix.zero(dim)
+### Vectorgebra.Matrix.zero(dim, decimal=True)

 Returns _dimxdim_ dimensional all 0 matrix.
+If decimal is true, generated contents are decimal objects.

-### Vectorgebra.Matrix.one(dim)
+### Vectorgebra.Matrix.one(dim, decimal=True)

 Returns _dimxdim_ dimensional all 1 matrix.
+If decimal is true, generated contents are decimal objects.

-### Vectorgebra.Matrix.randMint(m, n, a, b)
+### Vectorgebra.Matrix.randMint(m, n, a, b, decimal=True)

 Returns _mxn_ matrix of random integers selected from the interval (a, b).
+If decimal is true, generated contents are decimal objects.

-### Vectorgebra.Matrix.randMfloat(m, n, a, b)
+### Vectorgebra.Matrix.randMfloat(m, n, a, b, decimal=True)

 Returns _mxn_ matrix of random floats selected from the interval (a, b).
+If decimal is true, generated contents are decimal objects.

-### Vectorgebra.Matrix.randMbool(m, n)
+### Vectorgebra.Matrix.randMbool(m, n, decimal=True)

 Returns _mxn_ matrix of random booleans.
+If decimal is true, generated contents are decimal objects.

 ### _Vectorgebra.Matrix_.echelon()

 Returns reduced row echelon form of self.
 Also does reorganization on rows and multiplies one of them by -1 every 2 reorganization.
 This is for the determinant to remain unchanged.

-### _Vectorgebra.Matrix_.det_echelon()

-Returns determinant of self via _.echelon()_ method.
-This is faster than the other determinant method, which also loses time during type conversions.
-But this method does not return the exact value and has a very small error compared to the original determinant.
-This is due to floating point numbers and can be disregarded for most of the uses.

-### _Vectorgebra.Matrix_.fast_inverse()

-Underlying algorithm of this inverse is completely based on echelon forms.
-Sometimes may get some rows wrong, this is due to floating point numbers.
-Error amount increases as the dimensions of the matrix increases.

 ### Vectorgebra.Matrix.cramer(a, number)